cjgleason/calval_toolbox/README.md

 3a.
 This is done by drift, so value have a timestamp

 # sample_lidar_at_SWOT

-TODO: read in reach polygon clipped from the airphotos taken with the lidar

-TODO: clip the node polygons to that reach polygon

-TODO: make it faster after getting the new polys- currently two hours to run

 What it does:
 1. creates node polygons based on node length and max width